hjh59/SAH-GCN/README.md

 # SAH-GCN
 **Heuristic Personality Recognition Based on Fusing Multiple Conversations and Utterance-level Affection**

-The SAH-GCN.py is the main model architecture of our system.

-Our complete code will be available after the research is published！
+More detailed content will be available later！